almereyda/awesome-starred/README.md

 - [binnyva/gatsby-garden](https://github.com/binnyva/gatsby-garden) - A Digital Garden Theme for Gatsby.
 Gatsby Garden lets you create a static HTML version of your markdown notes
 - [projectfluent/fluent](https://github.com/projectfluent/fluent) - Fluent — planning, spec and documentation
 - [saltcorn/saltcorn](https://github.com/saltcorn/saltcorn) - Free and open source no-code application builder
-- [Budibase/budibase](https://github.com/Budibase/budibase) - Budibase is an open-source low code platform that helps IT professionals build, automate and self-host internal tools in minutes 🚀
+- [Budibase/budibase](https://github.com/Budibase/budibase) - Budibase is an open-source low-code platform and the easiest way to build beautiful internal tools  🚀
 - [mjmlio/mjml](https://github.com/mjmlio/mjml) - MJML: the only framework that makes responsive-email easy
 - [nuxt/content](https://github.com/nuxt/content) - Nuxt Content lets you write in a content/ directory and fetch your Markdown, JSON, YAML, XML and CSV files through a MongoDB like API, acting as a Git-based Headless CMS
 - [fraction/oasis](https://github.com/fraction/oasis) - Free, open-source, peer-to-peer social application that helps you follow friends and discover new ones on Secure Scuttlebutt (SSB).